Kiss the Girls (1997 film): Plot

 Washington D.C.
-Detective and forensic psychologist, Dr Alex Cross, is devastated to learn that his niece, Naomi, a college student in Durham, North Carolina, has been missing for four days.
-Despite his family's anxiety, Cross travels to Durham to investigate, determined to find her.
+Detective and forensic psychologist Dr Alex Cross is devastated to learn that his niece, Naomi, a college student in Durham, North Carolina, has been missing for four days, and he travels to Durham to investigate.

-Upon arrival, Cross meets with local police and learns that multiple young women, including Naomi, are missing.
+Upon arrival, Cross learns that multiple young women are missing.
 He collaborates with Detectives Nick Ruskin and Davey Sikes, as well as FBI agents.
-Together, they visit a crime scene in the woods where the body of one of the missing women has been found, brutally murdered and tied to a tree, heightening Cross's fears for Naomi's safety.
+They visit a crime scene in the woods where the body of one of the missing women has been found, murdered and tied to a tree.

 Meanwhile, Dr. Kate McTiernan, a doctor and kickboxer, is abducted from her home by a masked man who calls himself Casanova.
-She wakes up in a stone-walled room, heavily sedated, and is told by Casanova that he admires her talents and promises she won't suffer if she complies with his rules.
+She wakes up in a stone-walled room and is told by Casanova that he admires her talents and she won't suffer if she complies with his rules.
 Kate, however, is determined to escape.
-She discovers other women are held captive with her.
+She discovers that other women are held captive with her.

-Kate eventually manages to overpower Casanova during one of his visits and escapes into the woods, jumping off a cliff into a river to ensure her freedom.
-She is found and taken to a hospital, where she recovers and agrees to help Cross in his investigation.
-She provides vital information about her captivity and describes Casanova.
+Kate overpowers Casanova during one of his visits and escapes into the woods, jumping off a cliff into a river.
+She is found and taken to a hospital, where she provides vital information about her captivity and describes Casanova.

-Cross investigates further and discovers that a plastic surgeon in California, Dr. William Rudolph, had suspiciously ordered a large quantity of Sistol, a benzodiazepine drug, which was used to sedate the captives.
-Travelling together to California, Cross and Kate join forces with Sampson, Cross' partner, and Henry, an LAPD Detective, to begin surveilling Rudolph.
+Cross discovers that a plastic surgeon in California, Dr. William Rudolph, had ordered a large quantity of Sistol, a benzodiazepine drug, which was used to sedate the captives.
+Travelling to California, Cross and Kate join forces with Sampson, Cross' partner, and Henry, an LAPD Detective, to begin surveilling Rudolph.

-After staking out Rudolph's home, they follow him to a remote cabin in the woods.
-The investigation intensifies when they follow Rudolph to a nightclub.
+After staking out Rudolph's home, they follow him to a cabin in the woods, then to a nightclub.
 Kate, upon seeing Rudolph caress a woman's cheek, recognizes his touch and, believing he is Casanova, alerts Cross.
 Rudolph takes the woman from the nightclub to his cabin, where a chase ensues when the group hears her screaming, during which Rudolph escapes after shooting one of Sampson’s men and injuring Cross.